singhkpratham/geocompr/04-spatial-operations.md

 Additionally, if two or more raster datasets share the same extent, projection and resolution, one could treat them as matrices for the processing.
 This is exactly what map algebra is doing in R.
 First, the **raster** package checks the headers of the rasters on which to perform any algebraic operation, and only if they are correspondent to each other, the processing goes on.^[
-Map algebra operations are also possible with headerless rasters but in this case the user has to make sure that in fact there exists a one-to-one locational correspondence.
+Map algebra operations are also possible with headerless rasters; in this case the user has to make sure that in fact there exists a one-to-one locational correspondence.
 An example showing how to import a headerless raster into R is provided in a post at https://stat.ethz.ch/pipermail/r-sig-geo/2013-May/018278.html.
 ]
 And secondly, map algebra retains the so-called one-to-one locational correspondence.
 This is where it substantially differs from matrix algebra which changes positions when for example multiplying or dividing matrices.

-Map algebra (or cartographic modeling) divides raster operations into four subclasses [@tomlin_geographic_1990], with each of them either working on one or several grids simultaneously:
+Map algebra (or cartographic modeling) divides raster operations into four subclasses [@tomlin_geographic_1990], with each working on one or several grids simultaneously:

 1. *Local* or per-cell operations.
 2. *Focal* or neighborhood operations.
 Most often the output cell value is the result of a 3 x 3 input cell block.
-3. *Zonal* operations are similar to focal operations but instead of a predefined neighborhood, classes, which can take on any, i.e. also an irregular size and shape, are the basis for calculations.
+3. *Zonal* operations are similar to focal operations but use classes, which can have irregular sizes and shapes, as the basis for calculations.
 <!-- sentence structure could be confusing in the sentence above -->
-4. *Global* or per-raster operations, that means the output cell derives its value potentially from one or several entire rasters.
+4. *Global* or per-raster operations; that means the output cell derives its value potentially from one or several entire rasters.

-This classification scheme uses basically the number of cells involved in a processing step as distinguishing feature.
+This typology classifies map algebra operations by the number/shape of cells used for each pixel processing step.
 For the sake of completeness, we should mention that raster operations can also be classified by discipline such as terrain, hydrological analysis or image classification.
 The following sections explain how each type of map algebra operations can be used, with reference to worked examples (also see `vignette("Raster")` for a technical description of map algebra).